phac-nml/biohansel/docs/source/user-docs/output.rst

 If this column does not display a single positive subtype, it will show one of the two following situations:

 1. Different subtypes if mixed samples are run or there is an error in a user-created scheme.
-In this case, BioHansel will list all different subtypes detected.
+In this case, biohansel will list all different subtypes detected.

 |mixed_result|